Whom To Follow And How Much To Follow Them

 There is another teaching here.
 Bharata Maharaja remembered the deer at the end of his life, and in his next life he became a deer.
 This gives evidence to support the principle:

 yam yam vapi smaran

-principle, Srila Rupa Gosvamipada has written:
+On the basis of this principle, Srila Rupa Gosvamipada has written:

 krsnam smaran janam casya